Specialists in Shipping from the UK to the USA

 Orlando is known as the “theme park capital of the world”, with many attractions such as Walt Disney World, Universal Studios and a whole host of water parks.
-Orlando is another large student destination: the University of Central Florida is the largest university campus in the US in terms of student population.
-Additionally, Orlando is one of the busiest cities in the US for conferences and events, and is home to the 2nd largest American convention centre.
+Orlando is another large student destination: The University of Central Florida is the largest university campus in the US in terms of student population.
+Additionally, Orlando is one of the busiest cities in the US for conferences and events and is home to the 2nd largest American convention centre.

-Miami is a major port city on the Atlantic coast, and is home to a large port for cruise ships, often considered to be the best in the world.
+Miami is a major port city on the Atlantic coast and is home to a large port for cruise ships, often considered to be the best in the world.
 With regards to industry, Miami is a leader in finance, commerce, media, entertainment and the arts, and of course international trade. many sizeable national and international organisations have a Miami office, and the city has the highest concentration of international banks in the USA.

-Jacksonville is the largest city in Florida by population, and is the largest in mainland USA by land area.
-Jacksonville is home to a major military and civilian deep water port, and thrives in the industries of banking, healthcare, insurance and logistics.
+Jacksonville is the largest city in Florida by population and is the largest in mainland USA by land area.
+Jacksonville is home to a major military and civilian deep-water port, and thrives in the industries of banking, healthcare, insurance and logistics.
 There is also a strong tourism industry, particularly in golf-related tourism.

 Getting Around in Florida

 Transport in Florida is good, with rail services operating not only within the state but also intercity, connecting Florida with states as far as Virginia and New York.
 Florida has 131 public airports, 7 of which are large international airports, and between them they offer countless domestic flights for travel within the US.
 If you are considering moving to Florida, transport will most certainly not be a concern for you!

-Things to do in Florida
+Things to Do in Florida

-The world-famous amusement parks may be a huge tourist attraction, but that doesn’t mean locals can’t enjoy them too!
-Once you have made your big move to Florida, Take a trip to Disney World or one of the water parks for a fun-filled family day out.
+The world-famous amusement parks may be a huge tourist attraction.
+But that doesn’t mean locals can’t enjoy them too!
+Once you have made your big move to Florida, take a trip to Disney World or one of the water parks for a fun-filled family day out.
 We’d also advise making sure you don’t become complacent to the stunning beaches Florida has to offer, with their white sand, clear blue waters and constant sunshine.
 You can also head out onto the water for some boating, fishing, or to enjoy the maritime wildlife.
 On Merritt Island, the Kennedy Space Centre is an educational and fun place to spend a day.
 People travel long distances to visit the renowned space centre, so if you’re local to the state it’s certainly worth a trip.

-Located on French Reef in Florida Keys, the Benwood is one of the most dived shipwrecks in the world.
+- Located on French Reef in Florida Keys, the Benwood is one of the most dived shipwrecks in the world.

-The Saint John’s River is one of very few rivers that flows north instead of south.
+- The Saint John’s River is one of very few rivers that flows north instead of south.

-Key West has the highest average temperature in the United States.
+- Key West has the highest average temperature in the United States.